-According to a landmark study by Eugene Fama and Kenneth French in 1992, the three factors that explain 95% of the variability of stock market returns are Beta (Market Risk); Market Capitalization, (Size Risk); and Value (High Book to Market Ratio Risk).
+According to a landmark study by Eugene Fama and Kenneth French in 1992, the three factors that explain 95% of the variability of stock market returns are Beta (Market Risk); Market Capitalization (Size Risk); and Value (high Book-to-Market Risk).

-Small value stocks have the highest expected return.
-In Step 9, you will see the historical difference in the performance of various asset classes.
-Evidence of the accuracy of the Three Factor Model is represented below.
-Since 1927, the increased risk of owning small size and high value companies has delivered higher returns.
-Non-US and emerging markets provide opportunities for the diversification of more small and even more value-tilted stocks in addition to additional country risks which all results in higher cost of capital for those firms and higher expected returns for investors.
+Under such a model, small value stocks have the highest expected return.
+Non-U.S. and emerging markets provide opportunities for the diversification of more small and even more value-tilted stocks as well as additional country risks, which all results in higher cost of capital for those firms and higher expected returns for investors.